Media intermediary

 Core elements of regulation

-2. Non-discrimination: Prohibition of systematic discrimination against journalistic-editorial content (Section 94 MStV)
+2. freedom from discrimination: prohibition of systematic discrimination against journalistic-editorial content (Section 94 MStV)

 Significance and effects